readthedocs/readthedocs.org/docs/build-notifications.rst

    Webhook secret

-Optionally, you can use this signature to verify that the webhook is coming from Read the Docs.
+We highly recommend using this signature to verify that the webhook is coming from Read the Docs.
 To do so, you can add some custom code on your server, like this: